 Expedition 337 was the first riser ocean drilling expedition to incorporate extensive shipboard microbiological and molecular biological analyses.
-These were performed with state-of-the-art equipment in the designated microbiology laboratory aboard the Chikyu.
-Because the target sedimentary habitat is strictly anaerobic, all the cored materials recovered on board the ship were immediately processed for shipboard and shore-based microbiological analyses under the N2-flushed anaerobic condition.
+These were performed with state-of-the-art equipment in the designated microbiology laboratory aboard the

+Chikyu.
+Because the target sedimentary habitat is strictly anaerobic, all the cored materials were immediately transferred to anaerobic conditions where they were processed for shipboard and shore-based microbiological analyses.

-Previous studies in continental margin sediment showed that microbial population and activity generally decrease with increasing sediment depth (e.g., Parkes et al., 2000).
-However, various geophysical and geochemical factors that constrain the extent of the deep biosphere remain unknown.
-Therefore, one of the key objectives of the Expedition 337 microbiology program was the quantification of microbial cells and the detection of molecular signatures of "indigenous" deep subseafloor life from sediment cored by riser drilling.
-In deeply buried horizons below 1000 mbsf, microbial cell numbers approach the detection limits of most established protocols.
-Therefore, various cell counting methods, partly in combination with techniques separation and concentrations of cells, were applied to Expedition 337 samples (e.g., manual cell count, image-based cell count, high-spec flow cytometry, and density gradient cell separation).
-To implement these ultra-sensitive assays for the detection of deep life, QA/QC is extremely important.
-The rather high microbial cell concentrations in riser drilling mud and fluid of at least 100 million cells/cm3 required careful monitoring of potential core samples contamination by chemical tracers added to the drilling mud, examination of samples for molecular (DNA) fingerprints of contaminant microbes, and monitoring of pore fluid for ionic species enriched in drilling mud.
+Previous studies in continental margin sediment have shown that microbial populations and activity generally decrease with increasing sediment depth (e.g., Parkes et al., 2000).
+However, the various geophysical and geochemical factors that constrain the extent of the deep biosphere remain unknown.
+Therefore, one of the key objectives of the Expedition 337 microbiology program was the quantification of microbial cells and detection of molecular signatures of "indigenous" deep subseafloor life from sediment cored by riser drilling.
+In deeply buried horizons, microbial cell densities approach the detection limits of most established cell counting protocols (Expedition 329 Scientists, 2011), necessitating whole-cell extractions and cell concentration procedures and complementary use of different cell counting methods (e.g., manual and image-based microscopy and high performance flow cytometry).
+Results obtained by different methods can then be compared to evaluate method-inherent biases.
+To implement these ultra-sensitive assays for the detection of deep subseafloor life, QA/QC is extremely important.
+The high cell concentrations of >100 million cells/cm3 in riser drilling mud required careful monitoring of core contamination by adding chemical tracers to drilling mud, DNA fingerprinting of contaminant microbes, and checking pore fluid for ionic species that had been added to drilling mud.

-During Expedition 337, all microbiological sample processing, cell counts, cultivation, and molecular studies were successfully performed with special aseptic care in the microbiology laboratory on the Chikyu.
-Preliminary results of cell detection and enumeration show that extremely small cells are present at very low cell concentrations in deep samples below 1000 mbsf.
-These cells potentially represent the deepest subseafloor life that has ever been studied through scientific ocean drilling (Fig. F14).
-Together with geochemical anomalies that suggest the presence of biological activity related to the deep coalbed, some important functional genes that mediate carbonconversion metabolisms were consistently detected in our samples.
-However, community-fingerprinting analysis based on PCR-amplified 16S rRNA genes showed that even very carefully collected samples are not free of signals from contaminant microbes; careful examination of all available lines of evidence is required for obtaining a comprehensive view of the potentially deepest subseafloor ecosystem ever studied.
+Critical steps such as microbiological sample processing, cell counts, cultivation, and molecular studies were performed aseptically in the microbiology laboratory on the Chikyu.
+Preliminary cell detections and enumerations showed extremely small cells to be present at very low concentrations in samples from as deep as 2457 m CSF-B (Fig. F14).
+These cells represent the deepest subseafloor life that has ever been studied through scientific ocean drilling.
+Complementary to gas compositional profiles suggesting biological activity in the deep coalbed, functional genes indicative of anaerobic microbial carbon cycling were consistently detected in strata near the coalbed.
+However, preliminary community-fingerprinting analysis based on polymerase chain reaction-amplified 16S rRNA genes showed that even very carefully collected samples are not free of signals from contaminant microbes; careful examination of all available lines of evidence is thus required for obtaining a comprehensive view of the potentially deepest subseafloor ecosystem ever studied.

-To more fully address some of the primary scientific objectives, various types of microbiological and biogeochemical samples were prepared for shore-based studies, which include more than 1700 samples that will be used for stable isotope probing (SIP) combined with NanoSIMS experiments, quantitative functional gene surveys, whole shot gun metagenomics and single cell genomics, batch-type and bioreactor cultivation experiments, and geobiological application of CO2 capture and sequestration (see Fig. F15).
-In addition, biomineralogical studies are planned for some minerals that likely precipitated in the course of modern and/or past geomicrobial processes, such as pyrite and siderite formation associated with the deeply buried coalbeds.
-In conclusion, the goals of the shipboard microbiology program were successfully accomplished, and extensive research using samples and data collected during Expedition 337 will significantly expand our knowledge of the deep, dark, and old subseafloor biosphere and contribute to the better understanding of the biogeochemical carbon cycle.
+To more fully address some of the primary scientific objectives, various types of microbiological and biogeochemical samples were prepared for shore-based studies.
+These include more than 1700 samples, which will be used for stable isotope probing combined with NanoSIMS and lipid-based experiments, quantitative functional gene surveys, whole-shot gun metagenomics and single cell genomics, batchtype and bioreactor cultivation experiments, and geobiological application of CO_2 capture and sequestration (see Fig. F15).
+In addition, biomineralogical studies are planned for some minerals that likely precipitated in the course of modern and/or past geomicrobial processes such as pyrite and siderite, which were found in the deeply buried coalbeds.

+In conclusion, the goals of the shipboard microbiology program were successfully accomplished.
+Extensive research using samples and data collected during Expedition 337 will significantly expand our knowledge of the deep subseafloor biosphere and contribute to a better understanding of the biogeochemical carbon cycle.